-The dark bars in Figure 1 present a comparison of the root mean square difference (RMS) between CTL and the experiments with 3 different forcing level specifications (17L, 9L and 3L) for the conventional lateral boundary nudging (LBN).
-The left-most gray bars, the mean RMS among the ensemble members, indicate the variance of the simulations due to the difference of the initial conditions.
-This variability is considered to be the difference due to unpredictable or uncontrollable part of the control regional simulations.
-The figure shows that for the 2-meter temperature, the RMS increases steadily from 17L to 3L.
-For the 3L experiment, the RMS reaches 1.8K.
-For the 10-meter wind speed, the RMS seems to level off at 9L.
+conditions.
+This variability is considered to be the difference due to the unpredictable or uncontrollable part of the control regional simulations.
+The figure shows that for the 2-m temperature the RMS increases steadily from 17L to 3L.
+For the 3L experiment, the RMS reaches 1.8 K. For the 10-m wind speed, the RMS seems to level off at 9L.
 Contrary to the temperature and winds, precipitation deteriorated to a large degree even for 17L, and 3L was much worse.
 In summary, when conventional lateral boundary nudging is used, it is desirable to use as many levels from the forcing field as possible.